Hamiltonuang/miniessay2/README.md

-# miniessay2 from hamilton huang
+# miniessay2 from hamilton huang @uoft
+11